DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Preconditions
 ~~~~~~~~~~~~~

-A sample has been registered, together with a determination associated with
+A sample has been registered, together with a determination.
+A subsample has
-that sample.
-A subsample has then been taken from the registered sample.
+then been taken from the registered sample.

 Course of events
 ~~~~~~~~~~~~~~~~

 #.
-The collection manager selects the sample from which the new sample is
+The collection manager selects the sample from which the new sample has been
    subsampled.

 #.
 The collection manager creates a derived sample from the selected sample.